Ranizai

-The Ranizai are a subtribe of the Yusufzai Pashtun tribe in the Malakand District in North-West Frontier Province, Pakistan.
+The Ranizai are a subtribe of the Yusufzai Pashtun tribe in the Malakand District in Khyber Pakhtunkhwa, Pakistan.
 The Ranizai tribe has occupied the upper part of the district of Malakand.
 The various important villages include Thana, Alladand Dheri, Batkhela, Khar, Dheri Julagram, Totakan Mekhband Sholwai, and Matkani.
 Alladand Dheri Village was the head office.
 The various sub-tribes of Ranizai are Ali Khel.
 Ali Khel live in Village Dheri Alladand.

 Ali Khels are divided into 6 Khels (Branches):

 (1) Azi Khel, (2) Mali Khel, (3) Fateh Khel, (4) Amir Khan Khel, (5) Shahab Khel, (6) Aidal Khel.